bearyung/alice-cards/docs/tutorial-basics/setup.md

 ## Step 7: Determine First Player
 Decide who will take the first turn.
 This can be done randomly, by choosing the youngest player, or through any other method players agree upon.

 Once the setup is complete, you are ready to begin your adventure in Wonderland.
-Players will take turns drawing cards, playing cards, and engaging in the strategic elements of "Alice: Cards of Wonder."
+Players will take turns drawing cards, playing cards, and engaging in the strategic elements of **Alice: Cards of Wonder**.